Items Included: One jar of Lavender Hill Farm Honey

 The crystallization process is natural and spontaneous.
-Pure, raw and unheated honey has a natural tendency to crystallize over time with no effect on the honey, other than color and texture.
+Pure, raw honey has a natural tendency to crystallize over time with no effect on the honey, other than color and texture; it actually preserves the flavor and quality!

-Some honeys crystallize uniformly; some will be partially crystallized and form two layers, with the crystallized layer on the bottom of the jar and a liquid on top.
+Some honeys crystallize uniformly and some will be partially crystallized, with a crystallized layer on the bottom of the jar and a liquid on top.

 Why does this happen?